pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 as being searchable but with limitations: Each SdsTypeProperty of a given SdsType has its Name and Id included in the Properties field.
 This includes nested
 SdsTypes of the given SdsType.
 Therefore, the searching of Properties will distinguish SdsTypes by their respective lists of relevant SdsTypeProperty Ids and Names.

-## Searching for Stream Views
+## Search for stream views

-Similarly, the search functionality for stream views is also exposed through REST API and the client libraries method ``GetStreamViewsAsync``.
+The search functionality for stream views is also exposed through REST API and the client libraries method ``GetStreamViewsAsync``.
 The query syntax and the request parameters are the same.
 The only difference is the resource you're searching on, and you can match on different properties for stream views than for streams and types.
 The searchable properties are below.
 See [Stream Views](xref:sdsStreamViews) for more information.